OliverKurz/emerald-theme-collection/README.md

 $ sudo make install
 ```

-4. Cut/paste the fonts included in the /fonts directory into the truetype fonts directory, usually /usr/share/fonts/truetype.
+4. Cut/paste the fonts included in the /fonts directory into the truetype fonts directory, typically /usr/share/fonts/truetype.

 5. Start Compiz, and run Emerald for the Window Decoration.